 The instigation of any new development beyond that described in this Official Statement will be dependent on several factors including, to a great extent, the general and other economic conditions which would affect the ability to sell lots and/or property and of any homebuilder to sell completed homes as described in this Official Statement under the caption "INVESTMENT CONSIDERATIONS."
 If the undeveloped portion of the District is eventually developed, additions to the water, wastewater, and drainage system required to service such undeveloped acreage may be financed by future District bond issues, if any, and developer contributions, if any, as required by the TCEQ.
-The District's Engineer estimates that the \$124,200,000 remaining principal amount of voted water, wastewater, and drainage bonds which are authorized to be issued should be sufficient to reimburse the Developer for the existing utility facilities and provide utility service to the remaining undeveloped but potentially developable acres within the District.
-See "THE BONDS - Issuance of Additional Debt."
+Under the Consent Agreement, the amount of unlimited tax bonds which may be issued by the District is limited to an amount of \$19,900,000 for all purposes.
+After the issuance of the Bonds, the District will not have any authorized but unissued unlimited tax bonds approved by the City for issuance.
+The District anticipates the Bonds to be its final installment of new money bonds unless the City increases the total principal amount of bonds authorized under the Consent Agreement.
+The District expects to reimburse the remaining amount of costs owed to the Developer from time to time using surplus funds and other lawfully available funds held in the District's General Fund.
+See "THE BONDS - Issuance of Additional Debt," "INVESTMENT CONSIDERATIONS - Future Debt," and "THE DISTRICT - Consent Agreement with the City of Pflugerville."
 The Developer is under no obligation to complete any development, if begun, and may modify or discontinue development plans in their sole discretion.
 Accordingly, the District makes no representation that future development will occur.